"... To preserve the memory of the Washington State Department of Transportation fallen workers and to provide assistance

 The Washington State Department of Transportation Memorial Foundation is a 501(c)(3) nonprofit organization providing financial assistance to WSDOT employees disabled in the line of duty, families of Fallen Workers, and those impacted by catastrophic illness or injury.
 Funded by donations and events, the Foundation is governed by a board of directors and registered with the Secretary of State, Combined Fund Drive, and the IRS.

-Paul Weber Testimony
+Work Zone Safety - Paul Weber Testimony

 Join your business as an Associate Member of the Foundation.
 Your benefits include a membership plaque, yearly recognition, newsletter, a link to your website on our website, and use of the Foundation logo.
 Most importantly, you will be helping WSDOT employees in their time of need.
 New members have an opportunity to select an item from the Foundation Gift Shop for free.
 Donors should consult the Sponsorship Application by clicking HERE.